Discover two very different and creative ways your trash is being recycled in Downtown Los Angeles.

 L.A.-based artist Calder Greenwood is a prop-maker, set builder, model maker, director, writer, and production designer who creates larger than life installations and truly magical spaces, all from a single material—cardboard.

-- Street parking is available, please read signs carefully and park at your own discretion.
+- Street parking is available for Homeboy, please read signs carefully and park at your own discretion.

 - No children under 12 years old.
 All minors must be accompanied by an adult.